bregnvig/playgrounds/README.md

 So what does TypeScript gives us?
 It gives us classes, interfaces, generics etc. And why would we want that?
 First of all classes, interfaces etc is a way of working that many developers get.
 We also get a lot more help form the IDE, automated and secure refactoring and then we get a compiler that gives us compile time errors instead of runtime errors.

 All these things make a lot of sense, even more so when working on larger projects with a longer life expectancy and with developers with different skills sets.

-## angular2 with typescript

-Using [angular2](https://angular.io/) and [TypeScript](http://www.typescriptlang.org/) to create the playground application.

-This is the first release of the playground application using angular2, so there might be some things that are not all that.
-I will update the application as I become more expirenced with the framework.
-Currently the release is based on beta-14, but it will shortly be updated to the release candidate.

 ## Swift